Principal infinity-bundles -- General theory: Preliminaries

 \section{Preliminaries}

 The discussion of principal $\infty$-bundles in Section~\ref{Principal infinity-bundles general abstract} below builds on the concept of an \emph{$\infty$-topos} and on a handful of basic structures and notions that are present in any $\infty$-topos, in particular the notion of \emph{group objects} and of \emph{cohomology} with coefficients in these group objects.
 The relevant theory has been developed in \cite{ToenVezzosiToposb, Rezk, Lurie, LurieAlgebra}.
-While we assume the reader to be familiar with basic ideas of this theory, the purpose of this section is to recall the main aspects that we need, to establish our notation, and to highlight some aspects of the general theory that are relevant to our discussion and which have perhaps not been highlighted in this way in the existing literature.
+The purpose of this section is to recall the main aspects of this theory that we need, to establish our notation, and to highlight some aspects of the general theory that are relevant to our discussion and which have perhaps not been highlighted in this way in the existing literature.

+One may reason about $\infty$-categories in a model-independent way, using the universal constructions that hold equivalently in all models -- but the reader wishing to do so is invited to think specifically of the model given by quasi-categories, due to Joyal and laid out in detail in \cite{Lurie}.
+Ordinary categories naturally embed into $\infty$-categories; and in terms of quasi-categories this embedding is given by sending a category to its simplicial nerve.
+In view of this we will freely regard 1-categories as $\infty$-categories -- such as for instance the simplex category $\Delta$.
+This allows us to define a simplicial object in an $\infty$-category $\mathcal{C}$ in a direct generalization of the usual notion as an $\infty$-functor $\Delta^{\mathrm{op}} \to \mathcal{C}$ (note that this is now automatically a simplicial object ``up to coherent higher homotopy'').